Egremont, Cumbria: Economy

 Manufacturing industries have declined but service, new media and tourism industries have taken their place.

 Egremont's Florence Mine was (until 2008) the last working deep iron ore mine left in Western Europe and produced ore, products for the cosmetics industry and high quality haematite for jewellery.
 The pit head is a listed building.
 The Florence Mine can be found just south of Egremont.

 A large local employer is the nuclear site at nearby Sellafield.
 The last few years have seen the running down of the nuclear power industry and the growth of the nuclear decommissioning industry.

 Transport

 Egremont formerly had a railway station on the Whitehaven, Cleator and Egremont Railway.
 It was first closed in 1935, with cycles of reopening and closure ending in 1947, but with a special school service running from 1964 to 1969.
-The nearest train station is at Nethertown, but with a reduced service.
+The nearest railway station is at Nethertown, but with a reduced service.
 St Bees railway station is the nearest mandatory stop station with a full service.

 Bus services 6 and X6 link Egremont to Seascale, Gosforth and towns south of Egremont.
 There is one other bus service operated by Stagecoach that links to Whitehaven, Workington and Maryport (30).

 The A595 bypasses Egremont, which gives strong links to Sellafield to the south and to the north, Whitehaven and Workington.